manifold-systems/manifold/manifold-deps-parent/manifold-sql/readme.md

 ---
 An inline query can also be declarative using comment delimiters.
-Here the `Payments` query type is defined and used in the same scope.
-Notice the type name, `Payments.sql`.
-The format follows the file naming convention where the type name precedes the type _domain_.
+Here the `Payments` query type is defined and used in the same local scope.
+Notice the type declaration, `Payments.sql`.
+The format follows the file `name`.`extension` convention where the full type name includes both the name and the type _domain_.
 In this case the name is `Payments` and the domain is `sql`.
-As such SQL types can be defined in resource files as well as inlined types.
+As with other Manifold type domains (aka type _manifolds_) such as JSON, XML, & GraphQL, SQL types can be inlined or defined in resource files using the same naming convention.

 <img width="550" height="287" align="top" src="../../docs/images/img2.png">
 <br>